Ecwid/ecwid-api-docs/includes/_promo_api.md

 # Overview

-Using Custom Discount API you can apply custom discounts to order total when customer is at checkout.
+With the Custom Discount API you can apply custom discounts to the order total when the customer is at the checkout.

 <aside class="notice">
 Access scope required: <strong>customize_cart_calculation</strong> (see <a href="#access-scopes">Access scopes</a>)